andrei-alexandrov/sports-match/README.md

-This is my own project idea created in collaboration with my colleague Tina Groshkova.
-It is our final project from the IT talents training camp 2023.
+Update:
+Planned incoming additions/changes:
+1. Making the site fully responsive.
+2. Overall design changes.
+3. Moving the stored data to a database and deployment.

+This is my own project idea for a website that helps people with common interests in different sports to meet and play together.
+The website also provides an opportunity to choose the most convenient places for practicing the desired sport in the respective city/neighborhood.

 ## User guide
 1. Edit your profile.